Kranniax/coding-quiz/README.md

 ## Description

-A typical coding assessment with a combination of multiple-choice questions and interactive coding challenges.A technical assessment is a coding test that mirrors the real world work of a computer engineer at a company and asks the job applicant to complete a series of coding exercises in a developer environment that tests their skills as a programmer.
+A typical coding assessment with a combination of multiple-choice questions and interactive coding challenges.
+A technical assessment is a coding test that mirrors the real world work of a computer engineer at a company and asks the job applicant to complete a series of coding exercises in a developer environment that tests their skills as a programmer.

 ![Alt text](/assets/images/Screenshot%202023-02-14%20185822.jpg)